The Electronic Structure of the Hydrogen Molecule: A Tutorial Exercise in Classical and Quantum Computation: The Hydrogen Molecule on the Quantum Computer

 The second-order Trotter expansion is defined by

-The benefit of these expansions is that each term $e^{i H_j t}$ can now be implemented in a fairly direct manner on a quantum computer.
-However, these product formula are approximate, unless all the terms in $H$ commute with each other.
-In particular, the error on the $p$'th-order Trotter expansion is\cite{Childs2021}
+The benefit of these expansions is that each term $e^{i H_j t}$ can be implemented in a fairly direct manner on a quantum computer.
+However, these product formula are approximate, unless all the terms in $\hat{H}$ commute with each other.
+In particular, the error on the $p$'th-order Trotter expansion can be rigorously bounded by\cite{Childs2021}

-This means that the error in the first-order expansion is $\mathcal{O}(t^2)$, while the error in the second-order expansion is $\mathcal{O}(t^3)$.
-The value $\alpha$ depends on the commutator of the terms in the partitioning of $H$.
+where $W_p$ is the Trotter error norm, which depends on the commutators of terms in the partitioning of $\hat{H}$, as in Eq.~\ref{eq:general_h}.
+The norm, $\lVert O \rVert$, is taken to be the spectral norm, also known as the operator norm, which is defined as the largest spectral value of the operator.

-In order to manage this error, we split the time evolution operator into $m$ steps, each of length $t/m$:
+In order to manage this error, we split the time evolution operator into $m$ steps, each of size $t/m$:

 Each of the steps is then approximated by a Trotter formula, $U_p(t/m)$, which will become exact in the large-$m$ limit.